 Your U.S. employer, United States sponsoring organization, United States agent, or foreign employer through a United States agent must submit:

-- Form I-129, Petition for a Non-Immigrant Worker accompanied by the appropriate fee and supporting documentation.
+- Form I-129, Petition for Nonimmigrant Worker accompanied by the appropriate fee and supporting documentation.

-Please note that the petitioner will be filing as an agent for multiple employers, it must establish that it is duly authorized to act as an agent for all of your employers.
-The conditions can be found in the memorandum, Requirements for Agents and Sponsors Filing as Petitioners for the O and P Visa Classifications.
-(PDF, 790.07 KB)
+Please note that the if petitioner will be filing as an agent for multiple employers, they must establish that they are duly authorized to act as an agent for all of your employers.
+The conditions can be found in the memorandum, Requirements for Agents and Sponsors Filing as Petitioners for the O and P Visa Classifications (PDF, 790.07 KB).

 - A consultation from an appropriate labor organization regarding the nature of the work to be done or a statement proving that the group has been established and performing regularly for a period of at least one year (If no appropriate labor organization exists, this requirement is excused)